 Gray mold, or botrytis, is a common disease in greenhouses.
 It’s not that common inside homes, however.
 It starts on dead tissue like dead leaves or flowers.
 Once it starts, it will spread to the rest of the healthy plant.
 The affected parts of the plant will quickly be covered by fluffy gray mold growth, which gives off lots of spores when you handle the plant.

 Gray mold is encouraged by damp, cool conditions.
 It tends to be more frequent in the fall months.
-You don’t want to water your plants late in the day if they are going to be subjected to fall night temperatures.
-You will need to keep some ventilation going to keep a buoyant atmosphere.
+Don’t water your plants late in the day if they are going to be subjected to fall night temperatures.
+Keep some ventilation going to keep a buoyant atmosphere.
 Make sure to remove all dead and dying parts of the plant when you see them to deter the mold from growing.

 Both downy and powdery mildew affect plants.
-On indoor plants, you will most likely come across powdery mildew.
+On indoor plants, you’ll most likely come across powdery mildew.
 It starts like a powdery white patch that grows larger until it covers the entire leaf surface.
-The plant foliage often turns yellow and falls, and it becomes quite obvious that the plant is not thriving.
+The plant foliage often turns yellow and falls, and it becomes quite obvious that the plant isn’t thriving.
 Hot, dry conditions favor this disease.
 Fungicides, like neem oil, can often help.

 One disease that is difficult to control is rust.
 Pelargoniums, carnations and chrysanthemums are most commonly affected by rust.
 Usually, a pale circular spot on the top of the leaf is the first symptom.
 On the underside, you’ll find a rusty ring of brown spores.